-Regulatory risk
+Regulatory

-Quilter is subject to regulation in the UK by the Prudential Regulation Authority and the Financial Conduct Authority, and by a range of regulators internationally.
+Quilter is subject to regulation in the UK by the PRA and the FCA, and following the sale of Quilter International, by a now reduced number of other regulators internationally.
 Additionally, the firm is subject to the privacy regulations enforced by the Information Commissioner's Office and international equivalents.
 Quilter faces risks associated with compliance with these regulations and to changes in regulations or regulatory focus or interpretation in the markets in which Quilter operates.
 Failure to manage regulatory compliance effectively could result in regulatory censure, including the possibility of fines or prohibitions which could impact business performance and reputation.
-An increased risk profile was noted in 2020 as a result of regulatory attention in respect of Quilter Financial Planning.